legenduzair/bulk-empire-MS1/README.md

 There were two fonts that were used throughout the website:
  - Roboto
  - Bree Serif
 Sans-serif is also listed in the CSS file as a backup to the primary fonts used.
-These choice of fonts were used as they complement each other very well as noted in Google Fonts.
+These choices of fonts were used as they complement each other very well as noted in Google Fonts.

 ## Features